Usgupta/capstone/deepfake_models/raw-pc-darts-anti-spoofing/README.md

 When evaluating, theres 2 pretrained models that I have downloaded from the GitHub and stored in the folder called pretrained.
 One is called fix_mel.pth and the other is called learn_linear.pth.
 I set the default model to be the fix_mel.pth pretrained model in evaluate.py.
 I Also set the default model architecture to fix_mel's architecture.
 The architecture should not be a file path but the string from the text file instead.

-Before running, you need to make sure that your LA folder is organised like how the GitHub shows.
-The LA folder is too big to upload so you will have to figure out this one yourself :smile:
+Before running, you need to make sure that your LA folder is organised like how the original GitHub shows (see below).
+The LA folder is too big to upload, so you will have to figure out this one yourself :smile:

 Just run `python evaluate.py` inside the conda environment to perform evaluation on the pretrained fix_mel model.